Buying this product gives you access to the 10+ hours of course recordings, the pdf file, and the pgn file Nikos created for this course.

 From this perspective, the move 1.c4 can give us exactly that.

-The English Opening (1.c4) is an important part of the arsenal of many ambitious chess players.
+The English Opening (1.c4) (buy the book from Quality Chess separately here) is an important part of the arsenal of many ambitious chess players.

 It offers more possibilities to discover new ideas (the main lines after 1.e4 and 1.d4 seem more and more to be over-analysed these days, but also chances to steer the game to positions where long term factors are more important.

 Nikos has been analyzing 1.c4 repertoires for strong GMs since 2014.

 He is working now on the final details of a book which will be published by Quality Chess.

 In this camp, he will touch upon the most important areas and ideas of this repertoire, that has been tried already by various level of players (up to GMs), but also himself in the tough environment of correspondent chess.